sethi-rasna/Wine_Os/README.md

  ![TenserFlow](https://user-images.githubusercontent.com/104734224/198742434-8dae265a-1553-4090-b9d4-70586adab86b.png)
   - It's an opensource platform, which means that is available to all the users around on a variety of systems.
   - It's scalable, which means almost every operation can be performed using this platform.
-  - It is compatiable with many languages including Python, which means Pandas as well, and javascript.
+  - It is compatiable with many languages including Python and JavaScript.
 This allows any user to work in whatever environment they are comfortable in.
   - It makes it possible to build models for machine learning and deep learning.
   - It allows training models directly in the browser.
   - It attempts to solve a problem with infinite attempts until the most accurate solution is reached.